 Treatment of Nonspecific Interstitial Pneumonia

 Prognosis seems to depend most on the degree of fibrosis found during surgical lung biopsy.
-In patients with primarily cellular disease, almost all patients survive at least 10 years.
-However, with increasing fibrosis, survival worsens and in some series median survival for fibrotic NSIP is 3 to 5 years.
+Almost all patients with primarily cellular disease survive at least 10 years.
+However, with increasing fibrosis, survival worsens.

 Key Points

-Exclude connective tissue disorders (particularly systemic sclerosis and autoimmune myositis), drug-induced lung injury, and hypersensitivity pneumonitis and do surgical lung biopsy.
+• Exclude systemic rheumatic disorders (particularly systemic sclerosis and autoimmune myositis), drug-induced lung injury, and hypersensitivity pneumonitis and do surgical lung biopsy.

 Drugs Mentioned In This Article